 Rose Marie: As he says of me, he says, “Rose Marie is wonderful, but don’t get her mad.”

 Cladrite Radio: You’re from the New York area, so you’re tough.

 Cladrite Radio: You have to be tough to grow up here.

-Rose Marie: Listen, on the Van Dyke show, I was the first woman’s libber, so that’s how tough I was.
+Rose Marie: Listen, on the Van Dyke show, I was the first women’s libber, so that’s how tough I was.

 Cladrite Radio: Oh yeah, it was great that they had a female comedy writer on the show, but probably somewhat unusual for the time.

 Rose Marie: Well, that’s right.
 I was making the same money as they were, and I was working with two men all the time.
-It was a woman’s libber for me.
+It was a women’s libber for me.